New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: Applications on Temporal Graphs

 \subsection{Bipartiteness}

-An undirected graph $G=(V,E)$ is bipartite iff there exist a vertex subset $V'\in V$ that every edge has one endpoint in $V$ and the other endpoint in $V\setminus V'$.
+An undirected graph $G=(V,E)$ is bipartite iff there exists a vertex subset $V'\in V$ such that every edge has one endpoint in $V'$ and the other endpoint in $V\setminus V'$.

 There is a known reduction \cite{ahn2012analyzing,crouch2013dynamic} of the bipartiteness problem to the connectivity problem.
-One can check whether a graph $G$ is bipartite using the following approach.
-We generate $G'$ by duplicating each vertex $v\in V$ into two copies $v_1$ and $v_2$ in $G'$, and duplicating each edge $(u,v)\in E$ into $(u_1, v_2)$ and $(v_1, u_2)$ in $G'$.
-The graph $G$ is bipartite if and only if $G'$ has twice connected component as $G$.
+We generate another graph $G'$ by duplicating each vertex $v\in V$ into two copies $v_1$ and $v_2$ in $G'$, and duplicating each edge $(u,v)\in E$ into $(u_1, v_2)$ and $(v_1, u_2)$ in $G'$.
+The graph $G$ is bipartite if and only if $G'$ has twice as many connected component as $G$.

-Solving bipartiteness checking in the temporal setting is similar to connectivity.
+Bipartiteness checking in the temporal setting is similar to connectivity.
 We run the same algorithm for connectivity on both $G$ and $G'$.
 For a query at time $t$, we check and return if the number of connected components on $G'_t$ is twice as $G_t$.
 The same cost analysis for connectivity also applies here.
 Using vEB tree for persistence leads to the following theorem.

-\begin{theorem} Given a graph with $n$ vertices and $m$ edges, temporal graph on applications of connectivity or bipartiteness can be solved by \ourtree{s} with $O(n)$ initialization cost and $O(\log n)$ cost per edge update; the offline query and historical query have $O(\log n)$ and $O(\log n \log \log m)$ cost, respectively. \end{theorem}
+\begin{theorem} Given a temporal graph with $n$ vertices and $m$ edges, the temporal connectivity or bipartiteness can be solved by \ourtree{s} with $O(n)$ initialization cost and $O(\log n)$ cost per edge update; the offline query and historical query have $O(\log n)$ and $O(\log n \log \log m)$ cost, respectively. \end{theorem}

-Note that in offline cases, we assume $m=\Omega(n)$ since otherwise we can filter out singleton vertices that are not connected to any other vertex.
+Note that we assume $m=\Omega(n)$ since otherwise singleton vertices can be filtered out.